Chinook Sunrise Rose

 Sold as: Pkg of 1

-When your plants arrive open the bag and immerse the whole plant in water for 12-24 hours before potting or planting.
+Once your plants arrive open the bag it came in and immerse the whole plant in water for 12-24 hours before potting or planting.
 The roots will re-hydrate and enable new bud growth to develop successfully.

 If you are unable to plant immediately, open the box to expose the stems but do not remove the wrapping around the roots, as this preserves moisture.
 Store the shrubs upright in a cool, humid, dimly lit location.
 Before planting, remove all packaging material, including the copper twist tie, then soak the entire plant, stems and roots, in a pail of water for several hours (12-24 hours).
 At no time, should the roots ever be exposed to sun or wind, or be allowed to dry out.
 Trim off any broken roots or branches before planting.

 Roses can be planted as soon as you can dig in your garden in early spring.
 You do not have to wait until frosts are over.
 They are hardy and can withstand cold temperatures.
 Water immediately and thoroughly upon arrival.
 Allow excess water to drain and store in a cool, dimly lit location.